RemyVim/ink-if-story-template/docs/guides/beginner-guide.md

 8. Save

 It sounds like a lot of steps, but after your second or third update, it becomes muscle memory—under a minute.

-> **Tip:** The [Advanced Guide](advanced-guide.md) covers how to automate this process with Git and continuous deployment: so publishing updates becomes a single command.

 > **Getting tired of re-uploading to test changes?** Once you're making frequent edits, previewing on your own computer saves a lot of time.
 See the [Local Testing](local-testing.md) guide—the easiest option takes about a minute to set up.